(CNN)Here's a look at the life of billionaire and former Italian Prime Minister Silvio Berlusconi.

 He has been the subject of multiple corruption and bribery trials.

-The Forza Italia Party was named for "Forza, Italia!!"
-(Go, Italy!!), a chant heard at Italian national football (soccer) team games.
+Berlusconi's political party, the Forza Italia Party was named for "Forza, Italia!"
+(Go, Italy!), a chant heard at Italian national football (soccer) team games.
 Berlusconi owned the AC Milan football club for 31 years.

 He has been treated for prostate cancer.

 1962 - Founds Edilnord, a real estate and construction firm.